 Note: The exact dimensions of your system will vary based on the components included.
-Additional room may be required for additional components, such as optional cameras or strobe lights.
+Additional room may be required for additional components, such as optional cameras or beacon lights.

-Attaching the Air Connections 5.5
+5.5 Attaching the Air Connections

 Two barbed fittings are provided for connecting the air-lines required to pressurize and exhaust the system (see Figure 5-4).
 Air may be supplied externally by a compressor or other source of clean, dry air with a maximum pressure of 100 psi (6.9 bar).
 Your system has an internal regulator factory set to 20 psi (1.4 bar).
 The inlet fitting is to be used with a 3/8 inch (or equivalent metric) inside diameter air hose rated for the pressure supplied in combination with environmental factors, which may derate the hose (e.g. high temperatures).
 The unit is supplied with 20 feet (6m) of air hose labeled SUPPLY to designate the pressurized air to be routed to the INLET of the unit.
 The exhaust fitting is to be used with a 1⁄2 inch (or equivalent metric) inside diameter air hose.
+The unit is supplied with 20 feet (6 m) of air hose.
+The unit is supplied with 20 feet (6 m) of air hose labeled SUPPLY to designate the pressurized air to be routed to the INLET of the unit.
+The exhaust fitting is to be used with a 1⁄2 inch (or equivalent metric) inside diameter air hose.
 The unit is supplied with 20 feet (6 m) of air hose labeled EXHAUST to designate its use to route exhausted air to a location where it will not expel air or water onto personnel or equipment sensitive to moisture.
 The different size hose with the labeled intention of the hose is designed to prevent pressurized air to be routed into the EXHAUST of the unit.
 If pressurized air is routed into the EXHAUST port of the mast, the unit is equipped with a blow-off valve that will prevent this pressurized air from entering the mast.
 An audible air leak will be evident to alert you that air has been improperly connected to the unit.